graphdr/visualizing-data/cm/cm101-data-basics.md

     manually, you develop a better understanding of what the tidyr package does when we use it to script similar operations.
   - Classify the data structure

-A [partial answer](../resources/VADeaths-tidy-answer.png) is provided so you can check your work.
+  - When you have finished, a [partial answer](../resources/VADeaths-tidy-answer.png) is provided so you can check your work.

-**2. CSV data from FiveThirtyEight**
+**2. Webscrape CSV data from FiveThirtyEight**

 We will use the FiveThirtyEight data from:
 <https://projects.fivethirtyeight.com/soccer-api/club/spi_matches.csv>

-  - Create the R script `explore/0202-data-basics-explore.R` and assign the URL to the variable name `url`
+  - In your open R script, assign the URL above to the variable name `url`
-  - In the R script, use `read_csv(url)` to scrape the data from the web
+  - In the R script, use `read_csv(url)` to scrape the data from the web, and assign it to the variable name `df4`
   - Use `glimpse()` to examine the data
-  - Write the CSV file to your `data-raw` directory
+  - Write the CSV file to your `data-raw` directory using the name `spi-matches.csv`
+  - Have a look in your `data-raw` directory to confirm that the file is there.

 In addition,